Stormwater Management Program

 What is Stormwater?

-Urban runoff is the largest source of unregulated pollution to the waterway and coastal areas of the United States.
-Locally, we see the impacts in increased health risks to swimmers near storm drains, high concentrations of toxic metals in ocean sediments and toxicity to aquatic life.
+Urban runoff is the leading source of unregulated pollution entering U.S. waterways and coastal regions.
+Locally, its effects are seen in elevated health risks for swimmers near storm drains, high levels of toxic metals in marine sediments, and harmful impacts on aquatic ecosystems.

-The City of Bryan has developed our Stormwater Management Program (SWMP) to comply with State and Federal regulations and to improve the quality of life in our city.
-The SWMP contains activities to reduce the amount of pollution in the stormwater that runs off to our waterways.
+The City of Bryan has created a Stormwater Management Program (SWMP) to meet State and Federal requirements and enhance the quality of life in our community.
+This program outlines actions designed to reduce pollution in stormwater runoff that flows into our local waterways.

 Stormwater Management Program